 A method and apparatus for discovering polysemous words and classifying polysemous words found in web documents.
-All document corpi in any natural language have words that have multiple usage contexts or words that have multiple meanings.
+All document corpora in any natural language have multiple usage contexts or words with multiple meanings.

-Semantic analysis is not feasible for classifying all word occurrences in all documents on the web, which contain trillions of words in total.
-In addition, semantic analysis typically cannot distinguish multiple usages of a given meaning of a given word.
+Semantic analysis is not feasible for classifying all word occurrences in all documents on the web, containing trillions of words in total.
+Besides, semantic analysis typically cannot distinguish multiple usages of a given meaning of a given word.

-The patent filing provides details on how they might count the frequency of words that appear in different documents on the Web, and how often those words appear with other words, and how infrequently they may appear with other words.
+The patent filing provides details on how they might count the frequency of words that appear in different documents on the Web, how often those words appear with other words, and how infrequently they may appear.

 There are some interesting twists to this process.
 One of them involves breaking down the words found within documents into smaller blocks.
 An example given in the patent application is of blocks of 200 words.
 There are a few reasons for breaking down a document into smaller, overlapping blocks.

-One is that some pages may be very long, and relating words found on those long pages may result in creating relationships between words that aren’t necessarily related.
+Some pages may be very long, and relating words found on those long pages may create relationships between words that aren’t necessarily related.

-Another is that a page from a blog may contain a number of different entries that aren’t related, and if a whole page of different blog entries was analyzed, that might provide results that aren’t very useful as well.
+Another is that a page from a blog may contain many different entries that aren’t related, and if a whole page of different blog entries was analyzed, that might provide results that aren’t very useful.

-I’ve kept my look at the process behind the patent to a fairly simple overview, and the patent application does go into much more depth on how it might distinguish between different meanings of words based upon how frequently those words appear near related words on pages upon the Web.
+I’ve kept my look at the process behind the patent to a fairly simple overview, and the patent application goes into much more depth on how it might distinguish between different meanings of words based upon how frequently those words appear near related words on pages upon pages upon pages the Web.

-Searchers, web publishers, and advertisers should keep in mind that there are many words that do have more than one meaning when they perform searches or create content for web pages, or choose keywords to advertise with.
+Searchers, web publishers, and advertisers should keep in mind that there are many polysemous words, words with more than one meaning when they perform searches or create content for web pages or choose keywords to advertise with.